National Preparedness Month

 - Help deal with survivor stress

 CERT trained persons will be part of a network of responders that will be of great value to the community during and after a disaster.
-The Bartlett Fire Department offers CERT training on a regular basis.
-For more information contact Cindy Barnett at 385-5536.
+For more information contact Shelby County Emergency Management and Homeland Security.
 We also invite you to visit the Department of Homeland Security and the Ready websites to find out more about disaster preparedness.